 How can I prevent blisters from new shoes?

-Wear new shoes briefly at first, use protective bandages on friction points, and choose breathable socks to reduce rubbing.
+Wear new shoes for short periods initially, use protective bandages on friction points, and choose breathable socks to reduce rubbing.

-Yes, but results vary by material.
-Genuine leather softens easier than synthetics.
+Yes, but results differ by material.
+Genuine leather is easier to soften than synthetics.
 Always proceed gradually to avoid damage.

 Can new shoes cause foot health problems?

-Poorly fitted shoes can cause blisters, corns, calluses, or worsen existing pain.
-Persistent discomfort should prompt consulting a podiatrist.
+Tight or poorly fitting shoes may cause blisters, corns, calluses, or worsen foot pain.
+Persistent discomfort warrants consulting a podiatrist.

-When to see a podiatrist for shoe pain?
+When should I see a podiatrist for pain caused by new shoes?

-If pain lasts several days or causes injury, consult a podiatrist for personalized care and prevention.
+If pain continues after several days or causes injury, seeing a podiatrist can provide personalized care and prevent complications.

 Do you have foot pain?
 Seek expert advice

-If your new shoes continue to irritate your feet, contact one of our podiatrist specialists.
-PiedRéseau has over 40 clinics around Quebec.
-Make an appointment at a clinic near you now.
+If new shoes continue to irritate, contact one of our podiatrist specialists.
+PiedRéseau has over 40 clinics in Quebec—book an appointment at a clinic near you today.